yazpik/SelfHosted-K8s-Lab/README.md

 > "Self-hosting is the use of a computer program as part of the toolchain or operating system that produces new versions of that same program—for example, a compiler that can compile its own source code."

-Thinking about the foundation of a Kubernetes production ready cluster, I decided to have a look at this, and is something will break your brain a bit, or at least I did it for me because I wasn't familiar with *Self-Hosted* term.
+Thinking about the foundation of a Kubernetes production ready cluster, I decided to have a look at this, and is something will break your brain a bit, or at least did it for me because I wasn't familiar with *Self-Hosted* term.

 At the end kubernetes is really good to simplify software lifecycle management